ccatobs/MODBUS/README.md

 Caveat:

 * Owing to Python's pymodbus module, registers can solely be updated on the whole, which particularly applies for strings, bits and 8bit-integers in the leading and trailing bytes.
 Hence, solely a leading or trailing byte being updated, will result in "0x00" (empty) of the respective other.
 * Endianness of byteorder is sort of a hassle
-* No locking mechanism applied for parallel reading and writing yet.
-* This would only make sense if one instance exists utilizing reading and writing methods.
+* No locking mechanism applied for parallel reading and writing yet that would only make sense if one instance exists utilizing reading and writing methods.

 ## The MODBUS RestAPI